 Each month Backblaze needs to build and deploy 20 to 30 Storage Pods.
 To do this, we employ a contract manufacturer to bend the metal and assemble the parts into a Storage Pod that we load test and qualify before placing into service.
 Backblaze then monitors and maintains the active Storage Pods.
 Prior to Storage Pod 4.0, we had built and deployed nearly 800 backplane-based Storage Pods.

-While we worked to get Storage Pod 4.0 ready, we still had to deploy 20-30 operational storage pods each month.
+While we worked to get Storage Pod 4.0 ready, we still had to deploy 20-30 operational Storage Pods each month.
 After testing out several local contract manufacturers, we found Evolve Manufacturing.
 They were eager, smart, located nearby, and proved to be excellent at building Storage Pods.
-At the same time, new vendors stepped forward with 5-port backplanes and SATA cards based on the Marvell chipsets.
-This meant we had everything we needed to go back to the future and build backplane-based storage pods to meet our operational needs and that’s what we did.
+At the same time, new vendors stepped forward with five-port backplanes and SATA cards based on the Marvell chipsets.
+This meant we had everything we needed to go back to the future and build backplane-based Storage Pods to meet our operational needs, and that’s what we did.

 What Should You Buy?

 If you are looking to purchase a storage server inspired by Backblaze, here a couple of vendors we recommend: